Top 21 Free & Paid Coding Websites for Kids

 Though different platforms will suit some students better than others, CodaKid is ahead in terms of granting creative opportunity to kids who really like to implement their own ideas into the work that they do.
 Plus, it’s an affordable investment for all of the support and quality education you receive!

 In today’s world, almost everyone agrees that coding is an important skill that will give children a leg up in tomorrow’s world.
-The free resources above provide an excellent introduction to coding.
+The free and paid resources above provide an excellent introduction to coding for kids, and knowing where to start is the first step.

-If you have any resources that you think we’ve forgotten from Top 5 Free Kids Coding Websites, we’d love to hear from you!
+If you have any resources that you think we’ve forgotten from Top 21 Free & Paid Kids Coding Websites, we’d love to hear from you!
 Please leave comments below!